 Smothered Pork Chops, how I love thee!
 Pan-seared, bone-in pork chops, baked until tender, and smothered in a rich, thick onion gravy.
 How could I NOT love you?

-I found this recipe in a cookbook I got for my birthday.
+I found this recipe for smothered pork chops in a cookbook I got for my birthday.
 The photo in the cookbook LOOKED really good, and the recipe sounded wonderful, so I gave it a try.
-Wow… were the finished pork chops YUMMY!
-Tender and packed with flavor, this dinner was a winner!
+Wow… was it ever YUMMY!
+Tender and packed with flavor, this pork chop dinner for two was a winner!

-There are a few steps involved in making this, but it’s actually easy to prepare if you prep everything before beginning, and you will LOVE the finished dish!
+There are a few steps involved in making these smothered pork chops, but it’s actually easy to prepare if you prep everything before beginning.
+You will LOVE the finished dish!
 The recipe, as written, serves two, but is EASILY doubled.
 Here’s how to make this delicious pork dish:

 Preheat oven to 300° F. While oven is preheating, mix paprika, onion powder, salt, pepper, and cayenne pepper in a small bowl.
 Pat the pork chops dry with a paper towel, then rub both sides with spice mix, to evenly cover meat.

-Add butter to skillet and melt (on medium heat).
-Add onion slices; cook for 8-10 minutes until well browned.
+Add butter to the skillet and melt, on medium heat.
+Add the onion slices; cook them for 8-10 minutes until well browned.

-Once onions have browned fully, stir the thyme and minced garlic into the skillet.
+Once the onions have browned fully, stir the thyme and minced garlic into the skillet.
 Cook, stirring constantly for 30 seconds.